 If you want to sell more based on product categories, create a separate remarketing list specifically highlighting different product categories.
 You can use the URL for each list containing the category.

-Imagine you are running an online clothing store where you are selling different products for men wear, women wear, kid wear, undergarments, etc.
+Imagine you are running an online clothing store where you are selling different products for men’s wear, women’s wear, kid’s wear, undergarments, etc.

-Sell Your Stuff to Existing Audience after a Certain Period
+Sell Your Stuff to Existing Audiences after a Certain Period

-Don’t rush your ads to put it in front of the audience because that’s never going to be a great strategy.
-If you want to sell your stuff, make sure that you sell to the existing audience after a period of time.
+Don’t rush your ads to put them in front of the audience because that’s never going to be a great strategy.
+If you want to sell your stuff, make sure that you sell to the existing audience after some time.

 Wait for at least 30 to 60 days before reselling.

 So there you go, here are some interesting lessons learned from an SEO agency in Dubai.
-There are several other marketing influencers who are out there to help you understand how to fill up the gap.
+Several other marketing influencers are out there to help you understand how to fill up the gap.